svats73/md-sfa-msm/README.md

-# MD-SFA: Molecular Dynamics Slow Feature Analysis CLI Tool
+# MDML: Deep Learning for Molecular Simulation CLI

 MDML is a software suite for dimensionality reduction, featurization, and analysis of Molecular Dynamics data.
 Our contributors are Shray Vats, Andreas Mardt, and Soumendranath Bhakat.
 The main point of contact for this repo is Shray Vats.

 ## Reference

-If you use ```mdml``` for published research, make sure to cite us:
+If you use `mdml` for published research, make sure to cite us:

 Generalizable Protein Dynamics in Serine-Threonine Kinases: Physics is the key Soumendranath Bhakat, Shray Vats, Andreas Mardt, Alexei Degterev